joomcode/redispipe/README.md

 - Ruby's EventMachine related connectors,
 - etc

-But there was no such connector for Golang.
+At the moment this connector were created there was no such connector for Golang.
 All known Golang redis connectors use a connection-per-request model with a connection pool, and provide only explicit pipelining.

 This connector was created as implicitly pipelined from the ground up to achieve maximum performance in a highly concurrent environment.
 It writes all requests to single connection to redis, and